Variational Quantum Eigensolver for Classification in Credit Sales Risk: Classification based on the VQE and SWAP-Test circuits

 The Variational Quantum Eigensolver (VQE) method was firstly proposed in \cite{Peruzzo2014} and further developed in \cite{McClean2016}.
 It aroused interest of many researchers and resulted in a lot of works, e.g. \cite{Cerezo2022}, \cite{Fedorov2022}, \cite{Tilly2022}.
 The VQE is included in the group of methods termed as Variational Quantum Algorithms (VQA) \cite{Wecker2015}, \cite{Cerezo2021VQA}, \cite{Zoratti2023} which are based on a hybrid solution combining quantum and classical computations.
-The VQE method's scheme for the problem analyzed in this work is depict in Fig.~\ref{lbl:fig:general:vqe:schema} where we can observe two parts of the solution: data preparation and the optimization is realized on the classical computer, and so-called ansatz \cite{Wecker2015}, \cite{Nakaji2021}, \cite{Bilkis2021}, should be implemented as a quantum circuit.
+The VQE method's scheme for the problem analyzed in this work is depict in Fig.~\ref{lbl:fig:general:vqe:schema} where we can observe two parts of the solution: data preparation and the optimization is realized on the classical computer, and so-called ansatz \cite{Wecker2015}, \cite{Nakaji2021}, \cite{Bilkis2023}, should be implemented as a quantum circuit.

-One of the VQE's advantages is that the quantum circuit may be realized on the Noisy Intermediate-Scale Quantum (NISQ) devices \cite{Preskill2018}.
-This type of quantum machines is characterized by relatively low noise level because of the utilized error correction.
+One of the VQE's advantages is that the quantum circuit may be realized on the NISQ devices \cite{Preskill2018}.
+This type of quantum machines is characterized by a fact that although the noise presence some computations still can be successfully performed.

 The quantum circuit in the VQE produces an $n$-qubit state $\mket{\psi}$ which may be identified with the wave function of the same name.
 A ground state energy $E_0$ of the Hamiltonian $H$ is expressed as: